 Give a Used Sewing Machine a Makeover

-When I received an old sewing machine cabinet for free, it also included the sewing machine.
+When I received an old sewing machine cabinet for free, it also included a Kenmore sewing machine.
 I love old, used sewing machines and use them regularly (yes, “them” meaning I have several).
 I gave the sewing machine cabinet a makeover so I thought I’d give one to the machine itself.
 Painting an old metal sewing machine is really quite easy!

 This is what it looked like before: